jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 categories:
 #- Test
 ---
 I am a Lecturer (NZ equivalent of Assistant Professor) in the School of Psychology at the University of Auckland.
-I am eager to recruit a graduate student to join the Well-Being and Morality Lab.
+I am eager to recruit a PhD student to join the Well-Being and Morality Lab.
 Currently, I am especially interested in recruiting a student who is interested in researching how neighbourhood features shape social connectedness, but I am open to considering students whose research interests fall within any of the lab's three research areas (see below).

 ## About the Well-Being and Morality Lab